Beatrice Mukansinga: Career

 She joined the social welfare charity organisation Barakabaho Foundation in 1995 after returning to Rwanda.
 She began working with the organisation providing humanitarian assistance for the female genocide survivors.

 She later founded the non profit organisation MBWIRA NDUMVA (Speak, I Am Listening) in 1996 as a co-organisation affiliated to Barakabaho Foundation.
-She initiated the organisation in order to support and provide guidance to the orphaned and raped women who were displaced due to the Rwandan genocide in 1994.

-She was inspired to set up the Mbwiran Dumva organisation after having gained experiences and ideas from a genocide and rape survivor.
-Beatrice was also highly recognised for encouraging and convincing women who were raped during the genocide to raise their babies instead of abandoning the children.
+She initiated the organisation in order to support and provide guidance to the orphaned and raped women who were displaced due to the Rwandan genocide in 1994, encouraging and convincing women who were raped during the genocide to raise their babies instead of abandoning the children.
 She was awarded the Ginetta Sagan Fund Award by Amnesty International in 1998 in recognition of her humanitarian assistance to the survivors of Rwandan genocide.

 In August 2021, she was listed as one of the seven African women activists who deserve a Wikipedia article by the Global Citizen, an international organisation and advocacy organisation.